 Make the stock.
-To a large sauce pan add chicken broth, outer crab shells, and shrimp shells, cover, and set over medium-low heat.
+To a large sauce pan add chicken broth, shrimp shells, and outer crab shells (if using), cover, and set over medium-low heat.
 When it comes to a boil, adjust the heat to maintain a gentle simmer.
 Simmer covered for 20 minutes and keep on low until ready for use.

 Make the roux.
 Add oil to a large, heavy-bottomed pot over medium heat and sprinkle in flour while whisking.
 Continue whisking until it turns a milk chocolate color, 16 to 18 minutes.
 Don't walk away during this step.

 When the roux is ready, add the Trinity (the onion, celery, and bell pepper), garlic, and Creole seasoning.
 Sauté until onions are translucent, 6 to 8 minutes.

 Strain the chicken-seafood stock.
 Discard the seafood shells.

 Deglaze the gumbo pot with with half of the stock.
 Add the can of whole tomatoes, crushing each by hand over the pot, plus its liquid.